claygregory/google-places-api-java/README.md

 #Google Places API - Java

-This is just a lightweight wrapper of teh Google Places API for Java.
+This is just a lightweight wrapper of the Google Places API for Java.
 Currently only the search action is supported.

 ##Example Usage
 ```